-Depression is a complex and serious medical issue impacting nearly 30 million Americans every year.
+Depression is a complex and potentially serious medical issue impacting more than 20 million U.S. adults every year.
 Depression can affect anyone regardless of age, gender, race or socioeconomic background.
-Depression causes individuals to lose interest in life, withdraw from those they care about and stop participating in activities they once found enjoyable.
-In its severest form, untreated depression can lead to suicide.
+Depression causes individuals to lose interest in life, withdraw from those they care about, stop participating in activities they once found enjoyable, and increase the risk of adverse health behavior, such as heavy smoking, excessive drinking, or making harmful decisions they would not normally make.
+In its severest form, untreated depression can lead to self-harm or suicide.

 "I thought I was the only one feeling so sad and down.
 It was helpful to me to learn that I wasn't the only one suffering from depression."

 Robert P., Chicago, IL